WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 06/Scratch Work.md

 Assume, for contradiction, that $f(m, n)$ is surjective.
 Suppose there exists $y \in \mathbb{Z}$ s.t. $f(m, n) = 2$.
 So, $m^2 - n^2 = 2 \rightarrow (m + n)(m - n) = 2$.
+There are 4 cases where this statement will hold true.
+Case 1:

 **(c)** $f(m, n) = |m| - |n|$